TravisShook.com – Biography

 In 1991, a 22-year-old Shook won the Jacksonville Jazz Festival's Great American Piano Competition, which led to a contract with Columbia Records/Sony Music.
 And in 1993 - the year Shook moved to New York City - Columbia released his self-titled debut album, which boasted the late Tony Williams on drums, Bunky Green on alto sax and Ira Coleman on bass.
 The album, which Shook produced with Williams, received almost universal favorable reviews; in the All Music Guide, for example, well known jazz critic Scott Yanow initially gave Travis' debut a 5-star rating.
 In France, Jazz Magazine selected Shook's debut recording as one of the Best of 1993 and Nord Matin praised "At 22 years, he possesses an extraordinary technique....
 Yes this Travis Shook is a phenomenon and it is clear that they will be talking about him."

 But Shook's association with Columbia/Sony turned out to be short-lived.
 When Columbia's jazz department went through a major regime change and Dr. George Butler (who signed Shook and served as executive producer on his first album) lost his A&R power, Shook was dropped from the label along with Horace Silver, Joey DeFrancesco and others.
 In addition, a brutal attack on one of Shook's performances by controversial New York Times critic Peter Watrous insured that Shook would not be picked up by any other record labels, and live bookings became difficult as the review became quite well-known in the club and festival circuits.
 That setback, however, was soon followed by a major break: in 1994, jazz vocal innovator Betty Carter hired Shook as her pianist - and he ended up touring Europe extensively with her.
-The future looked promising for Shook, but not long after that European tour concluded, he entered a very dark period of his life.
+The future looked promising for Shook, but not long after that European tour concluded, he disappeared from the public eye for several years.

-After becoming sober, Shook was determined to get his career as a musician back on track.
-In 1999, he and his wife started their own company, Full Gallop Entertainment, which includes his label, Dead Horse Records.
+In 1999, he and his wife, Veronica Nunn, started their own company, Full Gallop Entertainment, which includes his label, Dead Horse Records.
 In February 2000, Shook and Nunn entered a Brooklyn studio and recorded an abundance of material that resulted in a trilogy of albums he has since released on Dead Horse: (1) Nunn's debut album, American Lullaby, (2) Shook's second album, Awake, which he produced, and (3) his third album, Travis Shook Plays Kurt Weill.
 In early 2007, Shook released Nunn's second and third albums, Standard Delivery and The Art of Michael Franks (which also feature him on piano), on Dead Horse.
 After more than a decade, in 2011, Shook again went into the studio to record and release a classic piano trio album, Travis Shook – Trio.

 Reggie Workman, Eddie Harris, Joe Lovano, Toots Thielemans, Rufus Reid, Chuck Israels, Ernestine Anderson, Branford Marsalis, Benny Golson and Clifford Jordan are among the many jazz greats Shook has played with along the way.
 Shook's pianism has been praised by the likes of Ahmad Jamal, Ornette Coleman (who enthused, "Man, you're a really good player!"), George Benson, Sonny Simmons (who featured Shook on his Quest/Warner Bros. release American Jungle) and the late Michael Brecker.
 Travis is also not afraid to step out and play outside the straight-ahead box, having played with the likes of Michael Franks, Gino Vanelli, Bob Hope and Chris Botti.
 He was also sought out by the legendary Marian McPartland to be a featured guest on her critically acclaimed radio show, Piano Jazz.